ngx-rocket/generator-ngx-rocket/README.md

 When building the application, you can specify the target environment using the additional flag `--env <name>` (do not forget to prepend `--` to pass arguments to npm scripts).

-The default build environment is `production`.
-See [this documentation](docs/build-environments.md) for more details about multiple build environments management.
+The default build environment is `prod`.

 ## Development server